dtcenter/METplus/docs/Users_Guide/wrappers.rst

 -----------

-The ExtractTiles wrapper is used to regrid and extract subregions from paired tropical cyclone tracks that are created by the tc_pairs_wrapper.
+The ExtractTiles wrapper is used to regrid and extract subregions from paired tropical cyclone tracks.
+The tracks are created from output from TCStat or MTD.
 Unlike the other wrappers, the extract_tiles_wrapper does not correspond to a specific MET tool.
-It invokes the tc_stat_wrapper, which in turn calls the MET tc_stat tool to determine the lat/lon positions of the paired track data.
+It reads track information to determine the lat/lon positions of the paired track data.
 This information is then used to create tiles of subregions.
 The ExtractTiles wrapper creates a 2n degree x 2m degree grid/tile with each storm located at the center.

 METplus Configuration